 There is a bus that travels from Peterhead, north along the A90, but it doesn’t go to Rattray Head, the nearest stop would still leave you 4.5 miles (7.2km) from Rattray Head.

-Rattray Head is just off the popular North East 250 Route but isn’t listed as a place of interest — which means this secluded spot is off the tourist radar.
+Rattray Head is an ideal stop on a coastal road trip from Aberdeen to Inverness and on the North Coast 250 but it isn’t listed as a place of interest — which means this secluded spot is off the tourist radar.

 Rattray Head Map